Dublin Castle: State Apartments

 Also called the Picture Gallery, and formerly known as the Supper Room, this is the oldest room in the castle and largely retains its original decoration, having escaped major modification and fire over the years.
 It dates from Lord Chesterfield's building of the State Apartments in the 1740s, and was intended for use as a supper room adjoining St. Patrick's Hall and as a personal dining room.
-Today the room is still used for dining when conferences take place in St. Patrick's Hall.
+Today the room is used for dining when conferences take place in St. Patrick's Hall.